Support to Hong Kong Industries

 - Working closely with the Vocational Training Council in monitoring the manpower demand of and supply for the industry to facilitate the Council's development of curricula which can meet the needs of the industry.

 - Organising the Hong Kong Awards for Industries.

-- Providing secretariat support to the Working Group on Industrial, Commercial and Professional Sectors under the Basic Law Promotion Steering Committee.
+- Providing secretariat support to the Working Group on Industrial, Commercial and Professional Sectors under the Constitution and Basic Law Promotion Steering Committee.

-- Compiling the Directory of Hong Kong Trade and Industrial Organisations and the List of Quality Management Consultants in Hong Kong.
+- Compiling the Directory of Hong Kong Trade and Industrial Organisations.

 Information on Hong Kong Industries